Kotlin/kotlin-by-example/examples/05_stdlib/06_find.md

 </div>

-1. Defining a collection of words.
+1. Defines a collection of words.
-2. Looking for the first word starting with "some".
+2. Looks for the first word starting with "some".
-3. Looking for the last word starting with "some".
+3. Looks for the last word starting with "some".
-4. Looking for the first word containing "nothing".
+4. Looks for the first word containing "nothing".